CountMeow/CountMeow/README.md

 C#

 Projects:
 I mostly build smallish projects in Python with the knowledge I have.
-My biggest project is a major collab in class with 3 classmates to produce a fully running program of Blackjack with a maintaining bet system.
+My biggest collab project was with 3 classmates to produce a fully running program of Blackjack with a maintaining bet system.
-On my own, I've been trying to produce my own game called Cat Warriors, where you play as a cat and fight enemies.
+On my own, I've been working on a visual novel titled Finality's Shadow, and currently trying to implement sprites.